Dr Jimmy Packham

 Research

-My first book, Gothic Utterance: Voice, Speech and Death in the American Gothic (UWP, June 2021), explored the many voices we hear in nineteenth-century American Gothic writing: haunted, haunting, disembodied, from beyond the grave, unintelligible, and animal.
+My first book, Gothic Utterance: Voice, Speech and Death in the American Gothic (UWP, 2021), explored the many voices we hear in nineteenth-century American Gothic writing: haunted, haunting, disembodied, from beyond the grave, unintelligible, and animal.
 I am still substantially motivated by careful attention to strange, disruptive, outlandish “Gothic” voices.
-I’m especially motivated by the following questions: What ethical imperatives are loaded into encounters with Gothic voices?
-What do these voices demand?
-What do we gain by listening to them (or lose by ignoring them)?
-How does the Gothic voice help us comprehend the limits and shortcomings of our own worldview?
-What does it mean to commune with monsters?
+I’m especially motivated by the ethical imperatives that are often loaded into encounters with Gothic voices.

-• I co-convene the Haunted Shores research network.
-In 2021, we published an anthology of gothic fiction, Our Haunted Shores, with the British Library.
+I also co-convene the Haunted Shores research network.
+In 2022, we published an anthology of gothic fiction, Our Haunted Shores, with the British Library.
 This network is open to anyone who is interested in the representation of coastal regions in the Gothic, or in how a Gothic vocabulary frequently infuses how we speak about the liminal, shifting sands of our shorelines.
-Another off-shoot of this is my abiding interest in the Gothic literature of the Fens in East Anglia – especially in work by Caryl Churchill, Daisy Johnson, Susan Hill, and Michelle Paver.

 Other activities